Vibrate You

 Vibrate You is the debut studio album by King Adora.
 It was released on 21 May 2001 on Superior Quality Recordings and reached number 30 on the UK Albums Chart.
-Produced by John Cornfield at Sawmills Studios in Cornwall, the album received mixed to negative reviews from critics upon its release.
+Produced by John Cornfield at Sawmills Studios in Cornwall, the album received mixed reviews from critics.

 Background

 Writing and recording

 Writing for the album began when Matt Browne and Martyn Nelson formed King Adora in Birmingham, England in 1998.
 The first song the pair wrote was Friday Night Explodes, which explored their experiences of working all week and getting "trashed" every Friday night.
 After signing to Superior Quality Recordings in 2000, the band released the Bionic/The Law, Big Isn't Beautiful and Smoulder singles, playing the singles and other newly written songs at their live shows.
 An attempt at recording the album was halted at the request of Superior Quality Recordings due to the band's drunkenness, resulting in the decision to send the band to the secluded Sawmills Studios in Cornwall in late 2000.
 John Cornfield was chosen to produce and mix the record.
 The surroundings at Sawmills proved to be a welcome change of pace for the band, finding inspiration from images on the walls of the studio's previous clients (The Stone Roses, Muse, The Verve) and putting on a Christmas party, which was featured in Melody Maker.

 According to Browne, the album took "six or seven weeks" to record.
 The band arrived at the studio with the majority of the songs already written and arranged.
 Ten songs recorded in the sessions are present on the album, with previous singles Bionic, The Law and Big Isn't Beautiful (originally recorded and produced by Chris Sheldon) being re-recorded, to add "a little bit more balls".
 Smoulder was unchanged from its single version, which had been produced and mixed by John Cornfield.
 Cornfield recalled that the band were "pretty good at getting themselves vibed up, into it and going for it" and that he tried to push them into more of an "angry rock" direction, away from their glam roots.
 An "Elvis impression" was included on We Are Heroes, allegedly without the band knowing.
 The Mevo Gissey Choir was used on Music Takes You, with the band stating "we were going to get a big gospel choir in and try some other things, but we said we wanted something really powerful and deep".
 Bassist Robbie Grimmit commented that the song was "our rock epic".
 Future single Suffocate was written during the sessions and dealt with the death of Browne's girlfriend.
 Dabrowski revealed the band "tried" to record cover versions at the sessions.
 Two previously released b-sides were included on an enhanced version of the album as bonus tracks.
 The enhanced version also included an EPK (featuring home video footage) and music videos for Big Isn't Beautiful, Smoulder, Suffocate and Bionic.
 The album was mastered by Kevin Metcalfe at The Soundmasters, London.